Advanced Table

 This kit uses the Table kit under the hood which comes with it's own set of props.
 If you want to apply certain Table props to that underlying kit, you can do so by using the optional tableProps prop.
 This prop must be an object that contains valid Table props.
 For a full list of Table props, see here.

-inline Row Loading
+Inline Row Loading

 As a default, the kit assumes that the initial dataset is complete, and it renders all expansion buttons/controls based on that data; if no children are present, no expansion controls are rendered.
 If, however, you want to change the initial dataset to omit some or all of its children (to improve load times of a complex dataset, perhaps), and you implement a querying logic that loads children only when its parent is expanded, then you must use the inlineRowLoading prop to ensure your expansion controls are rendered even though your child data is not yet loaded.
 You must also pass an empty children array to any node that will have children to ensure its parent maintains its ability to expand.
 If this prop is called AND your data contains empty children arrays, the kit will render expansion controls on any row with empty children, and then add an inline loading state within the expanded subrow until those child row(s) are returned to the page [by your query logic].